zzz6519003/substrate-how-to-guides/how-to-substrate/docs/101/mint-token.md

 This guide will step you through an effective way to mint a token by leveraging the primitive capabilities that [StorageMap](https://substrate.dev/rustdocs/v3.0.0/frame_support/storage/trait.StorageMap.html) **(Rust docs)** gives us.
 To achieve this, this technique uses an `AccountId` to `u64` mapping provided by the [blake2_128_concat](https://substrate.dev/docs/en/knowledgebase/runtime/storage#hashing-algorithms)  `hasher`, similar to how the [Balances Pallet](https://substrate.dev/docs/en/knowledgebase/runtime/frame#balances) **(Rust docs)** makes use of it to store and keep track of account balances.

-⚠️**Note:** this is a beginner recipe intended for novice Substrate developers looking to explore ways to create tokens in Substrate.
+> **Note:** this is a beginner recipe intended for novice Substrate developers looking to explore ways to create tokens in Substrate.
 Although effective in some use cases, this technique is **not** **recommended best practice**.
 Use this recipe to learn how to improve upon your runtime logic's capabilities and code quality.
 See the **Examples** section for ways in which this technique could be useful.

 ## Steps

-> 1. Setup your Config trait
-> 2. Declare your pallets Traits
-> 3. Create your pallet’s functions
-> 4. Include your pallet in your runtime

 ### 1. Setup your Config trait

-Specify that this pallet will only emit `[Events](https://substrate.dev/docs/en/knowledgebase/runtime/events)` **[(Knowledge base)](https://substrate.dev/docs/en/knowledgebase/runtime/events)**:
+Specify that this pallet will only emit [`Events`](https://substrate.dev/docs/en/knowledgebase/runtime/events):

 ```rust
 // The configuration trait